-This three-day course will provide the latest information on the use of ultrasound to diagnose abdominal, vascular, obstetric, gynecologic, and musculoskeletal diseases and disorders, as well as conventional and advanced techniques and pitfalls in neck, chest, abdomen and spine disorders in pediatric ultrasound.
+This three-day course will provide the latest information on the use of ultrasound to diagnose abdominal, vascular, obstetric, gynecologic, and musculoskeletal diseases and disorders, as well as pitfalls in neck, chest, abdomen, and spine disorders in pediatric ultrasound.

 |Marilyn J. Siegel, MD

 Upon completion of this course, participants will be able to:

 - Develop differential diagnoses for ultrasound findings

 - Recognize the imaging and clinical features that allow for refinement of differential diagnosis, allowing for a more specific diagnosis

 - Recognize some commonly encountered imaging artifacts in ultrasound and describe why they occur and the techniques to avoid them